 One of the most crucial sections of a software engineer resume (after the work experience section) is the projects section.
 Projects showcase your areas of expertise and make your resume look more authentic.
 Through your projects, you can show both hard and soft skills and technical and non-technical aspects of your profile.

-In this article, we’ll show you how to properly list your projects to create an impressive resume:
+In this article, we’ll show you how to properly list your projects to create an impressive resume.
+We will cover the following:

 Before we begin, understand that when we say “projects,” it’s not restricted to professional projects.
 You can also list personal projects that you believe will display qualities that the hiring company will admire.
 Here’s what you can include in your software engineering resume: